-10.2.5 Substituting Robots
+10.2.6 Substituting Robots

-The robots known to bush are arranged in two rows.
+The robots known to the bush are arranged in two rows.
 The entries in the upper row represent the playing robots and the entries in the lower row the robots which stand by as substitutes.
 To select which robots are playing and which are not, you can move them by drag&drop to the appropriate position.
 Since this view only supports ten robots at a time, there is another view called RobotPool, which contains all other robots.
 It can be pulled out at the right side of the bush window.
 The robots displayed there can be exchanged with robots from the main view.
 If a robot is deployed in the second row, NAOqi will be shut down.
 This is important because the robots should be operational, to be replaced as fast as possible, but are not allowed to send and receive packages.

-10.2.6 Monitoring Robots
+10.2.7 Monitoring Robots

-The bush displays some information about the robots' states as you can see in Figure 10.16: wireless connection pings, wired connection pings, and remaining battery charge level.
-The latter is shown by the power bar.
-If the power bar is colored green, a power source is detected
+The bush displays some information about the robots' states as you can see in Figure 10.19: wireless connection pings, wired connection pings, remaining battery charge level, and number of logfiles stored on the robot.
+The battery charge level is shown by the power bar.
+If the power bar is colored green, a power source is detected and if it's red no power source is detected.
+Besides the color change of the power bar the robot's head LEDs will display a rotating pattern to indicate a connected external power source.